 Toyota's Calty Design Research Facilities are located in California and Michigan and support North American production design, including color and trim.
 Finance and insurance for Toyota dealers and their customers are provided by Toyota Financial Services Corporation.

-Growing its product line, in 2013 TEMA announced that its Alabama engine plant and Bodine Aluminum casting plants will invest a total of $200 million to expand machining capacity and engine parts production for V6 engines.
+Growing its product line, in 2013 TEMA announced that its Alabama engine plant and Bodine's casting plants will invest a total of $200 million to expand machining capacity and engine parts production for V6 engines.

-In 2011 TEMA opened its newest plant in Blue Springs, Mississippi, where it builds the Corolla.
+In 2011 TEMA opened a plant in Blue Springs, Mississippi, where it builds the Corolla.

 To reduce lead times and foster greater cooperation between North American R&D and manufacturing operations, early in 2006 Toyota merged Toyota Technical Center USA and Toyota Motor Manufacturing North America.
 The combined company was renamed Toyota Motor Engineering & Manufacturing North America, Inc.